-Once you move out of residence, any mail received by the Department of Residences will be returned to sender.
+Once you move out of residence, any mail received by Housing Services will be returned to sender.

 Returning to residence

 If you wish to return to residence for the 2023-24 academic year, you can apply now.
 Immediately after submitting your application, you should receive a confirmation email.
-If you do not receive a confirmation email within 24 hours, contact the Department of Residences at firstname.lastname@example.org or call 905-688-5550 x 3370.
+If you do not receive a confirmation email within 24 hours, contact Housing Services at email@example.com or call 905-688-5550 x 3370.
 Non-receipt of the confirmation email indicates that your application was not successfully submitted.
 Residence rooms are available for upper year/returning students.

 Options for parking during residence move-out: